Unit: 2nd (West Riding) Brigade

 At 6.15 a.m. a second phase opened, when the German bombardment switched to gas shell, which deluged the British front.
 This was novel, and many British troops were caught unawares as the shells fell and discharged near them.
 These shells contained a gas new to warfare: phosgene.
 It was also fortunate that the wind was rather strong, carrying the gas through the forward positions quickly, within half an hour – for the British gas masks were not designed to combat high concentrations of phosgene.

 The British front line stood firm, although casualties were serious.
 In addition to men lost to shellfire, just over 1,000 men were incapacitated by the gas of whom 120 died soon afterwards.
 At 2.15 p.m. the enemy commenced a heavy bombardment which lasted until the evening of 21 December.

 ” The terrible effects of phosgene are on inhaling, hydrochloric acid is produced in the alveoli (the air-containing cells of the lungs), which reacts with the capillary wall of the lung and produces an Oedemal fluid.
 This eventually floods the lungs and causes suffocation.
 After initial exposure, phosgene in which produces coughing, nausea, vomiting and headache, the effects often seem to disappear.
 But after a period of perhaps 24 hours, the condition is worsened by exertion.
 In other words, the affected person is killed by drowning in their own body fluid, which worsens as their body tries to fight its effects. ”

 John “Died of Natural Causes” on 31 January 1916.
-It is not known if those causes could have been attributable to the gas attack.
+His Pension Record card gives the cause of death as “Influenza and Pneumonia“.
 In total he had served a total of 3 years 274 days with the Colours.

 - I am grateful to The Great War Forum for the notes on the phosgene attack.